glfw/glfw/README.md

    reported (#1112,#1415,#1472,#1616)
  - [Wayland] Bugfix: Repeated keys could be reported with `NULL` window (#1704)
  - [Wayland] Bugfix: Retrieving partial framebuffer size would segfault
+ - [Wayland] Bugfix: Scrolling offsets were inverted compared to other platforms (#1463)

 ## Contact